-407-408 Musical Theater
+407-408 Technical Theater

-Students in grades 9-12 may enroll in Musical Theatre Class.
-This class is designed to provide students with experience in the artist/creative process through participation in all aspects of play and musical production.
+Students in grades 9-12 may enroll in Technical Theatre Class.
+This class is designed to provide students with experience in the artistic/creative process through participation in all aspects of play and musical production.
 The nature of this course is to provide hands-on learning experiences through participation and project management.
-Students are expected to help paint and take care of stage basics and maintenance.
-Students are expected to volunteer to help usher for one of the fall play shows and one of the spring musical shows.
-This course meets the Michigan Curriculum criteria for the High School Fine Arts requirement.
+Students are expected to build, decorate, and maintain theatrical sets, plan and execute lighting and sound design, and participate in the acting process through costuming, makeup, and blocking.
+Students are expected to help usher for one of the fall play shows and one of the spring musical shows.
+This course meets the Michigan Curriculum criteria for the High School Fine Arts Requirement.

-PHYSICAL EDUCATION

-653-654 Lifetime Fitness
+PHYSICAL EDUCATION 653-654 Lifetime Fitness